East Williamsburg Scholars Academy (14K477)

 Teachers with more than 3 years of experience: 64%

-Academic Highlights: Performing Arts Major in Music.
+Academic Highlights: Cyber Academy includes Computer Forensics/Cyber Security, and AP Computer Science, College Level Courses offered on and off site by Long Island University, New York City Tech, and John Jay., Performing Arts Major in Music.
 Courses available in Music are Percussion, Band, Jazz, Technical Theater, and Guitar.
-No previous experience necessary., College Level Courses offered on and off site by Long Island University, New York City Tech, and John Jay., iLearnNYC: program for expanded online coursework and self-paced learning., Cyber Academy includes Computer Forensics/Cyber Security, and AP Computer Science
+No previous experience necessary., iLearnNYC: program for expanded online coursework and self-paced learning.

-Other Features: College Trips, Community Service Expected, Extended Day, Health Center, Internships Available, LYFE (Living For The Young Family Through Education), Orientation, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Summer Bridge, Summer Internships, Summer Orientation, Summer Session, Weekend Programs
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses Offered, College Courses onsite, College Trips, Community Service Expected, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Health Center, Internships, LYFE (Living For The Young Family Through Education), Online Grading System, Paid Internships, Program(s) with 1 SWD Applicant Per Seat, Summer Bridge

 English Language Learner Programs: Transitional Bilingual Education: Spanish